rodolfodutra/rails-docker-test/README.md

 # Sprachtandem Project

-### What it is
+### What it is:
 Idea is to create a web page where users can search other users to practice languages.
-Follows ideas from [Sprachtandem Leipzig](http://www.sprachtandem-leipzig.de/de/tandem/).
+Follows idea of [Sprachtandem Leipzig](http://www.sprachtandem-leipzig.de/de/tandem/).

-### What technologies are used
+### What technologies are used:
 - Rails 7
 - Hotwire (Turbo/Stimulus)
 - TailwindCSS